TZstatsADS/ads-spring2023-project3-group-10/README.md

 All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 Yunfan built model 1, Tianxiao improved it and trained model 2 while Brendan finished the label correction process.Tianxiao also compared the 3 models and made evaluations.
-Yiming and Xueyi contributed to presentation and documentation.
+Yiming and Xueyi contributed to proposal written and presentation.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.